Matt Vierling Player Props: Tigers vs. Rays

 - Vierling hit .246 with 12 doubles, two triples, six home runs and 23 walks.

+- He hit a long ball in five games a year ago (out of 129 opportunities, 3.9%), leaving the ballpark in 1.7% of his chances at the plate.

-- Vierling picked up an RBI in 18.6% of his 129 games last season, with more than one RBI in 5.4% of those contests (seven).
-He drove in three or more runs in two games.
+- In 24 of 129 games last season (18.6%), Vierling drove in a run, and seven of those games (5.4%) included two or more RBIs.
+He had three or more RBIs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.